Intentional community: Canada

 Intentional communities were established in Canada as early as the first part of the nineteenth century, and some are in operation in Canada at the present time.
 An Ontario Quaker sect, The Children of Peace, formed a utopian farm settlement at the community of Hope (now Sharon) in East Gwillimbury, York Region, which operated from 1812 to 1889.
-Other utopian communities were established at Maxwell near Sarnia, and in BC at Holberg (a Owenite settlement founded in 1829), Ruskin, and Sointula on Malcolm Island (a well-known historical Canadian utopian settlement).
+Other utopian communities were established at Maxwell near Sarnia (an Owenite settlement said to be Canada's first commune) and in BC at Holberg (a Owenite settlement founded in 1829), Ruskin, and Sointula on Malcolm Island (a well-known historical Canadian utopian settlement).

 Other settlements were established on temperance, Henry George, Tolstoyan, Doukhobor, Orthodox Mennonite and Hutterite principles.

 Canadian utopias also made an appearance on the written page.
 In the 1897 novel In the New Capital by Edmontonian/Torontonian John Galbraith, the main character time-travels from 1897 to 1999 when a new Ottawa is operating under utopian socialist/single tax/temperance laws.
 Prairie activist E.A.
 Partridge discussed the possibilities of a western Canadian utopian co-operative commonwealth called "Coalsamao" in his 1925 book A war on poverty: the one war that can end war.
 One historian described the 1933 Regina Manifesto as at least partly a utopian document.

 Several intentional settlements exist today in Canada.